Bachelor of Civil Law: Canada (BCL/LLB/LLL)

-These bachelor's degrees in Quebec Civil Law are first-entry degree programmes which, like other first-entry university programmes in any discipline in Quebec, require a college diploma for entry.
+These bachelor's degrees in Quebec Civil Law are first-entry degree programmes which, like other first-entry university programmes in any discipline in Quebec, require a college diploma for entry or two years of prior university education.
 Except in the cases of both Ottawa and McGill, they are three years in length.
 The Common Law LLB and Quebec Civil Law LLL are combined in programmes offered by both the University of Ottawa, and McGill University.
 McGill offers a "transystemic program" of 105 credits.
 Students can choose to complete the curriculum in 3, 3.5, or 4 years.
 Admission to the McGill programme can be a first-entry programme, in the case of Quebec students (30 students every year are admitted straight out of college while others still need an undergraduate degree even if they are from the Province of Québec), though it is a second-entry programme in the case of students from other provinces (as three to four years of university studies is required, effectively at least two extra years of study more than for a college diploma).

 While the baccalaureate degree in Quebec Civil Law is the terminal professional degree for entry into the bar admission programme of the Barreau du Québec, a candidate for entry into the training programme of the Chambre des notaires du Québec must, after that baccalaureate degree, go on to obtain a Diploma of Notarial Law through graduate study (Diplôme de deuxième cycle en droit notarial) from Université de Montréal, Université Laval, Université d'Ottawa, or Université de Sherbrooke: requiring two semesters of full-time study.
 At Université de Montréal, by completing two additional graduate-level law classes and doing a directed studies paper, the student may also earn an LLM in Notarial Law, in addition to the Diploma.